inwtx/mixmaster/README.md

 # Debian mixmaster remailer installation instructions.

-I. In /root of your server:
+I. In /root of your server:  (This is a copy of the mixmaster found at http://www.zen19351.zen.co.uk/mixmaster31/)
 <b>&nbsp;&nbsp;&nbsp;wget --no-check-certificate https://github.com/inwtx/mixmaster/raw/master/Debian_x64_mixmaster_3.1-1_amd64.deb</b>
 <b>&nbsp;&nbsp;&nbsp;sudo dpkg -i ./Debian_x64_mixmaster_3.1-1_amd64.deb</b>

 Mixmaster should now be installed.

 II.
 (Step II can be bypassed if installing on Unbuntu.)
 There are two ways of installing libcrypto.so.1.0.0
 1. Download the package installer into /root if on Debian 10+.
 <b>&nbsp;&nbsp;&nbsp;wget --no-check-certificate https://github.com/inwtx/mixmaster/raw/master/debian-x64-libcrypto-so-1-0-0.deb</b>